microsoft/vscode-webview-ui-toolkit/src/button/README.md

 # Visual Studio Code Button

 The `vscode-button` is a web component implementation of a [button element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button).
-The `vscode-button` also supports several visual appearances (primary, secondary, icon).
+The `vscode-button` also supports several visual appearances––primary, secondary, and icon.

 ## Attributes